hexaredecimal/Zulu/README.md

  - Easily distribute programs by using `dist` module
  - Usually, distributed program is very small in terms of memory
  - Built-in optimization (constant folding, propagation, expression simplification and more)
- - Two Barley instances can talk to each other by sending signals (see `examples/chat.barley`)
+ - Two Zulu instances can talk to each other by sending signals (see `examples/chat.barley`)
  - Clean syntax
  - Built-in terminal code editor
  - `Monty` gui library!

-Barley is a interpreted erlang-like language based on JVM.
+Zulu is a interpreted erlang-like language based on JVM.

 ## Installation